TurboGears/tg2docs/docs/turbogears/hooks.rst

     tg.hooks.register('before_render', before_render_cb, controller=MyController.index)

-See :func:`tg.configuration.hooks._TGHooks.register` for more details on registering hooks.
+See :func:`tg.configuration.hooks.HooksNamespace.register` for more details on registering hooks.

 Apart from Hooks TurboGears also provide some